SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 +--------------+--------------------+------------+

 Note that without the lookup table divider optimisation, the performance for both SoC is reduced to 1.27 DMIPS/Mhz

+Notes about the synthesis/place/route of the Igloo2PerfCreative :

+- The maximal frequency from one synthesis to another one with a different seed can easily vary between 107 Mhz to 121 Mhz
+- The critical combinatorial paths are dominated by routing delays (85% for the routing delay vs 15% for the cells delay)
+- The synthesis was done without retiming, as it wasn't providing a visible frequency gain.

+Notes about the synthesis/place/route of the Up5kPerfEvn :

+- Stressing the synthesis tool with crazy timing requirements realy help to get better final timings.

 ================================================
 Up5kArea